 HVAC analytics software captures and analyses real-time operating data from heating, ventilation, and air conditioning systems to help inform building operations and maintenance decisions.

 The operating data that powers HVAC analytics software can be derived from Building Management Systems (BMS), through physical sub-meters, or from IoT sensors.
 HVAC analytics can encompass or overlap with Automated Fault Detection and Diagnostic software, Energy Management Software, IoT energy analytics and Digital Twin Software.

-Envizi’s HVAC analytics software, Equipment Fault Detection (EFD), uses software-derived energy meters (SoftMeters) for electrical motors and thermal plant that combines equipment performance specifications with actual operating data from building management systems (BMS) to calculate energy demand, consumption and other performance metrics in real-time.
+Envizi’s HVAC analytics software, HVAC Fault Detection, uses software-derived energy meters (SoftMeters) for electrical motors and thermal plant that combines equipment performance specifications with actual operating data from building management systems (BMS) to calculate energy demand, consumption and other performance metrics in real-time.
 This is achieved without referencing any physical sub-metering or current transformers.